sacko87/sacko87.github.io/index.md

 I am a self-motivated and competent software engineer.
 The mixture of academic and industry work has enabled me to break down problems to design software such that it is extensible and future-proof.
 It has also provided me with the skills to analyse technologies and languages quickly to see what is suitable for individual tasks.

-## Education

-### University of Birmingham, Birmingham, United Kingdom

-#### PhD in Computer Science <span class="date pull-right">Sep 2012 &mdash; Dec 2017</span>

-My research was primarily looking at how we can derive confidence in black-box processes using previous executions.
-We used traceability as a mechanism to see what was occurring within these black-boxes at runtime and used it as a basis for learning.

-I used Python 2/3 and Java 7/8 to provide transformation engines that could give users confidence in a newly transformed source.
-It involved looking at and modifying alternative transformers to provide a comparison.
-Due to the nature of model-to-model transformation, it was essential to have an in-depth knowledge of generics, meta-modelling and reflection.

-I was the year's representative on the Staff/Research Students Consultative Committee (SRSCC) for my first and third years.
-Additionally, I was the representative for Teaching Assistants, on the Teaching Committee, for my third year.

-##### Publications

-<span class="authors"><span class="me">Saxon, J.T.</span>, Bordbar, B. and Harrison, K.</span>, <span class="year">2015</span>. <span class="title">Introspecting for RSA Key Material to Assist Intrusion Detection.</span> <span class="in">IEEE Cloud Computing</span>, 2(5), pp.30-38.

-<span class="authors"><span class="me">Saxon, J.T.</span>, Bordbar, B. and Akehurst, D.H.</span>, <span class="year">2015</span>, July. <span class="title">Opening the black-box of model transformation.</span> In <span class="in">European Conference on Modelling Foundations and Applications</span> (pp. 171-186).
-Springer, Cham. <a href="/pdf/2015.2.pdf" class="hidden-print" title="Download PDF"><i class="fa fa-file-pdf-o"></i></a>

-<span class="authors"><span class="me">Saxon, J.T.</span>, Bordbar, B. and Harrison, K.</span>, <span class="year">2015</span>, March. <span class="title">Efficient Retrieval of Key Material for Inspecting Potentially Malicious Traffic in the Cloud.</span> In <span class="in">Cloud Engineering (IC2E), 2015 IEEE International Conference on</span> (pp. 155-164).
-IEEE. <a href="/pdf/2015.1.pdf" class="hidden-print" title="Download PDF"><i class="fa fa-file-pdf-o"></i></a>

-<span class="authors">Shaw, A.L., Bordbar, B., <span class="me">Saxon, J.T.</span>, Harrison, K. and Dalton, C.I.</span>, <span class="year">2014</span>, March. <span class="title">Forensic virtual machines: dynamic defence in the cloud via introspection.</span> In <span class="in">Cloud Engineering (IC2E), 2014 IEEE International Conference on</span> (pp. 303-310).
-IEEE. <a href="/pdf/2014.1.pdf" class="hidden-print" title="Download PDF"><i class="fa fa-file-pdf-o"></i></a>

-<h4 style="page-break-before: always;">MSc Computer Security <span class="date pull-right">Oct 2011 &mdash; Sep 2012</span></h4>

-During my summer project, I developed a malformed network packet generation framework that allowed me to craft the necessary ARP packets required to perform a man-in-the-middle attack.
-My framework used JavaScript, C, and the foreign function interface to allow an easily craftable packet to be placed on a low level device.

-### De Montfort University, Leicester, United Kingdom

-#### BSc Software Engineering <span class="date pull-right">Oct 2005 &mdash; Aug 2009</span>

-I was the first-year representative for the course.

-My course included a year’s placement at Language Courses Abroad Ltd (see Experience).

-My final year project involved transforming one programming language into another:

-  * I had to learn two languages intimately to be able to do the transformation (Oberon-2 and Java).
-  * This is where I got my interest in meta-programming and model-to-model transformation (using Haskell).

-Throughout my studies I concentrated mostly on C/CPP and then built on that knowledge with Java and object orientation.

 ## Experience

 ### Consulting Software Engineer